ETS has developed and administered assessments in the state of California in support of public school students and

 CAAs for ELA and Mathematics are administered one-on-one to students in grades 3–8 and 11 by a teacher familiar with the student.
 A range of online-delivered item types are used to assess the Core Content Connectors, which are standards developed by the National Center and State Collaborative that link to the Common Core State Standards.
 CAAs are administered to approximately 40,000 students and provide student test results upon approval of performance levels by the state.

-The CAAs for Science, based on the California Next Generation Science Standards Core Content Connectors, are designed as a collection of embedded performance tasks.
+The CAAs for Science, based on the California Next Generation Science Standards Core Content Connectors, are designed as a collection of four embedded performance tasks (PTs) that are integrated into each student's instruction.
+The CAA for Science is administered to students in grades five and eight and once in high school.

 CAST is a two-stage adaptive assessment that measures the full range and depth of the California Next Generation Science Standards (CA NGSS).
 The sampling design of the assessment will provide the robust and broadly-based group-level feedback needed to support teaching and promote curriculum improvement, while at the same time ensuring that each student is measured fairly and comparably.
 The CAST is administered to students in grades five and eight and once in high school.

 The CSA is an online assessment aligned to the California Common Core State Standards (CCSS) en Español.
 The assessment:

 - measures a student's competency in Spanish language arts in grades 3–8 and 11